Fast solution of fully implicit Runge-Kutta and discontinuous Galerkin in time for numerical PDEs, Part II: nonlinearities and DAEs: Nonlinear iterations

 Note that there is no approximation in two-stage Gauss because the operator \eqref{eq:Q0approx} is already block diagonal, that is, it is straightforward to apply a true Newton or Picard iteration to two-stage Gauss using analogous block-preconditioning techniques as used for simplified Newton.
 For two-stage Radau IIA, we see that the diagonal blocks are almost defined by the (linearized) operator evaluated at a single time step, which provides a natural and simple approximation.
-The off-diagonal blocks are simply a measure of commutation, $0.121(\widehat{\mathcal{L}}_1 - \widehat{\mathcal{L}}_2)$.
+The off-diagonal blocks are simply the difference between successive stages, $0.121(\widehat{\mathcal{L}}_1 - \widehat{\mathcal{L}}_2)$.
 Such entries could be included in the preconditioning for the upper triangular portion of the matrix (adding a few additional matrix-vector products and some memory usage), or simply ignored altogether under the assumption that $0.121(\widehat{\mathcal{L}}_1 - \widehat{\mathcal{L}}_2$) is ``small'' relative to the diagonal blocks in some sense.
 Even for reasonably stiff problems, the operator often does not change substantially between two stages.
-Large changes in the operator between temporal stages is often an indication that the time step is too large to adequately resolve resolve the nonlinear behavior of the equations.
+Large changes in the operator between temporal stages are often an indication that the time step is too large to adequately resolve the nonlinear behavior of the equations.
 Similar structure as discussed for the two-stage methods holds for other methods as well.
-For example, the coefficients for four-stage Gauss are given by (to three digits of accuracy):

-Analogous to the two-stage case, note that the diagonal blocks are largely defined by $\widehat{\mathcal{L}}$ evaluated at a single time point (coefficient shown in bold).
-Moreover, not only are the off-diagonal constants a measure of commutivity, many of them are quite small in the first place; then, regardless of commutivity, ignoring such terms in the lower-triangular or off-diagonal blocks is a natural choice of preconditioning.